 The best time to stay in a vacation rental in Maggie Valley

 Maggie Valley experiences four distinct seasons.
 The wintertime is pretty cold, and snow, sleet, and freezing rain sometimes make driving a challenge.
 Springtime brings bright green foliage and milder temperatures, but the region has been known to see snowfall as late as May, so you’ll still need to layer up.
 Summer days are warm (and therefore highly desirable for travelers), but the fall is the most popular season to stay in one of the area’s cabins, with Technicolor leaves, abundant fresh produce, and lots of festivals.
 Note that certain businesses and attractions close in colder months: For example, Wheels Through Time is only open from April to November, and Stompin’ Ground (an Appalachian-style Saturday night dance event) stretches from April to October.

-What are the top things to do in Maggie Valley?
+Top things to do in Maggie Valley

 Great Smoky Mountains National Park

 Straddling the North Carolina-Tennessee border, these 520,976 acres of mountains and forestland are a national park, International Biosphere Reserve, and UNESCO World Heritage Site all in one.
 The Smokies are beloved for hikes and scenic drives through old-growth forests, thundering waterfalls, and peaks that soar to more than 6,000 feet.
 The Appalachian Trail passes through the park, which is home to more than 100,000 species of plant and animal, including black bears.

 Early settlers to this region overhunted elk, and all were gone by the late 1700s.
 But in 2001, the National Park Service reintroduced the large creatures to what is now Great Smoky Mountains National Park.
 The most common time to spot them is around sunrise and sunset, and they often hang out just outside of Maggie Valley in Cataloochee Valley.